naterush/eth2.0-specs/specs/light_client/merkle_proofs.md

 # Merkle proof formats

 **Notice**: This document is a work-in-progress for researchers and implementers.
+It gives algorithms for Merkle proof generation and verification for objects that has been Merkleized according to the [SSZ Merkleization spec](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/simple-serialize.md#merkleization).

 ## Table of contents
 <!-- TOC -->